iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration-part3.md

 #### Spectral Heatmap

-   To review the ML results, we introduce the spectral heatmap.
+   To review and understand the ML results, we introduce the spectral heatmap.
    In this plot, the horizontal x-axis represents measurement date, and the vertical slices (y-axis) represents the frequency spectrum of 1 single measurement (z-axis).
 Similar to the STFT, the energy in the spectrum is represented by a color map, with dark blue indicating the lowest magnitude and yellow the highest peaks.

    <img
      src="{{ site.baseurl }}/assets/images/vibration-screen3131-heatmap.svg"